TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-11-08 - Decreases SEARCH AND DESTROY stealth detection range of USA Strategy Center from 500 to 300 <a name='link__20221108__1457_strategy_center_detection_range'></a>
 **Changes**

-- **TWEAK**: Decreases SEARCH AND DESTROY stealth detection range of USA Strategy Center from 500 to 300.
+- **TWEAK**: The SEARCH AND DESTROY stealth detection range of the USA Strategy Center is decreased by 40%, from 500 to 300.
 As all heroes (now) have a sight range of 400, options for reacting to a Strategy Center's presence before being detected are incredibly limited.
-Not only this, but the structure's extensive stealth detection range over the owner's entire base effectively renders heroes useless - on top of the substantial range bonus that Search and Destroy provides.
-Reducing the stealth detection range is a reasonable way to counterbalance the incredible effectiveness of S&D without directly affecting the bonus itself.
+Not only this, but the structure's extensive stealth detection range over the owner's entire base effectively renders heroes useless - on top of the substantial range bonus that SEARCH AND DESTROY provides.
+Reducing the stealth detection range is a reasonable way to counterbalance the incredible effectiveness of SEARCH AND DESTROY without directly affecting the bonus itself.

 **Links**